ariesunique/ariesunique.github.io/content/2020_04_03_5-minute-pelican-quickstart.rst

     >> vi article.rst
     >> cd ..

 Below are sample contents of *article.rst*.
 You must include a title and a date directive.
-In this case, the title of this article is "The Boy Who Lived" and it has a data of *2020-04-01*.
+In this case, the title of this article is "The Boy Who Lived" and it has a date of *2020-04-01*.

 .. code-block:: yaml